tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/eager.md

 not tracing.
 Since different operations can occur during each call, all forward-pass operations get recorded to a "tape".
 To compute the gradient, play the tape backwards and then discard.
-A particular `tfe.GradientTape` can only be computed once, subsequent calls throw a runtime error.
+A particular `tfe.GradientTape` can only compute one gradient; subsequent calls throw a runtime error.

 ```py
 w = tfe.Variable([[1.0]])